alissatroiano/Slangman/README.md

 4. Once your Slangman post has been created, click 'Play'.
 5. Using the hint as your guide, type individual letters with your keyboard to guess the word

-- Note: Just like classic Hangman, the Hangman figure will display more body parts with each incorrect letter guessed and the user loses the game when the Slangman figurine is complete.
-Unlike classic Hangman, Slangman features custom functionality so the number of guesses varies based on the length of the current word.
+_**Note**: Much like classic Hangman, the Hangman figurine will display more body parts with each incorrect letter the user guesses.
+The user loses the game when the Slangman figurine is complete and they are out of guesses.
+Unlike the classic Hangman game, Slangman is not limited to 8 guesses.
+Because a lot of Gen Z words and phrases are abbreviated, Slangman was built with custom functionality, so the number of guesses varies based on the length of the current word._

 ## Installation